thomasaimondy/neuromorpho_neuron_type_classification/README.md

 bs4
 unidecode
 ```
 (5)The RNN is used to classify the neurons.
 Each swc file is regarded as a sequence of [node number * 10], and in front of a double-layer RNN is a CNN layer.
 The RNN layer through the fully connected layer outputs the classification result.
-The accuracy is 65%.
+The accuracy is about 67%.

 The results are shown in the figure below.